Yale Committee for Art Recognizing Enslavement (CARE)

 Adnan Bseisu

-Pauli Murray 2026 and Ycc’s Deputy Cultural and Religious Policy Director
+Pauli Murray 2026 and YCC’s Deputy Cultural and Religious Policy Director

 Crystal Feimster